Scheduled MonumentsEnglandMartello tower at Rose Cottage

 What is Martello tower at Rose Cottage?

-Martello tower at Rose Cottage is a coastal defence structure built during the Napoleonic Wars in the early nineteenth century.
+Martello tower at Rose Cottage is a coastal defence fortification built during the Napoleonic Wars in the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002969.

 Who is responsible for protecting Martello tower at Rose Cottage?